markqvist/Sideband/README.md

 pip install sbapp
 ```

 The Sideband application can now be launched by running the command `sideband` in the command prompt.
 If needed, you can create a shortcut for Sideband on your desktop or in the start menu.

-Since this installation method automatically installs the `rns` and `lxmf` packages as well, you will also have access to using all the included RNS and LXMF utilities like `rnstatus`, `rnsd` and `lxmfd` on your system.
+Since this installation method automatically installs the `rns` and `lxmf` packages as well, you will also have access to using all the included RNS and LXMF utilities like `rnstatus`, `rnsd` and `lxmd` on your system.

 # Paper Messaging Example